 The guard bowed and climbed the stairs.

-Ahab gave him a sharp eye, shrugged, and led the way to the roof.
+Ahab eyed him sharply, shrugged, and led the way to the roof.

 Seventy elders sat in clusters in the sunshine.
 A gentle mid-summer Mediterranean breeze blew across the rooftop.
 Potted figs and pomegranate trees perched in the corners and along the parapet, where the elders’ bodyguards lounged.